Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

 \subsection{Noise-based MTP Framework}

-The simplest way to convert DTP to MTP is to inject random noise into the model.
-In this section, we discuss the \textit{Noise-based MTP framework} introduced by \citet{social-gan} where features from the past encoder are concatenated with Gaussian noise vectors and sent together into the decoder for diverse predictions.
-The prediction is optimised by \textit{variety loss} using the minimum reconstruction error:
+The simplest way to convert STP to MTP is to inject random noise into the model.
+In this section, we discuss the \textit{Noise-based MTP framework} introduced by \cite{social-gan} where features from the past encoder are concatenated with Gaussian noise vectors and sent together into the decoder for diverse predictions.
+However, it may generate unrealistic predictions and is difficult to control.
+To tackle this problem, many advanced generative frameworks are used to improve the model.

-As mentioned in \citet{social-gan}, variety loss can successfully alleviate the mode collapse problem brought from the reconstruction loss. \cite{variety-loss-analysis} explain that a learner trained with variety loss can converge to the square root of the ground truth probability density function, which further illustrates the success of this loss function.
+\textbf{Generative Adversarial Network (GAN).} The reconstruction loss aims to align the predictions with the ground truth.
+Nevertheless, it is challenging to describe ``good'' and ``bad'' predictions abstract to humans.
+One solution is to follow the adversarial training proposed in \cite{gan}, which involves training a discriminator to distinguish whether the given samples are from the dataset (real) or generated (fake) by the model.
+This discriminator evolves along with the generator and guides it to generate samples belonging to the distribution of the dataset.

-This framework can be simply integrated into any DTP model and has been widely used in trajectory prediction.
-However, this framework may generate unrealistic predictions and is difficult to control.
-To tackle this problem, many advanced generative frameworks are proposed.
+Following this strategy, Social-GAN \cite{social-gan} introduces the first \textit{GAN-based MTP framework} and the general pipeline is shown in \cref{fig:gan}.
+The trajectory prediction model $f_{TP}$ is learned collaboratively with a discriminator $D$ and the overall loss $L_{adv}$: